Dumfries and Galloway Aviation Museum: History

 One of the Junkers Jumo 211s is displayed from a Heinkel He 111H-4 of 1 Gruppe of Kampfgeschwader 4 (1/KG4), based at Soesterberg, the Netherlands, which became lost on 8 August 1940, during a mission to lay mines off Belfast, and collided with the summit of Cairnsmore of Fleet in the Galloway Hills of Scotland, whereupon the ordnance on board exploded, killing the four aircrew.
 All are buried at Cannock Chase German war cemetery in Staffordshire, England.

 By 1979, with the acquisition of a North American F-100 Super Sabre, a Lockheed T-33 Shooting Star, and a Dassault Mystère, the museum had outgrown the small space surrounding the flight hut, and the museum moved into the three-storey watch tower (control tower) where it resides today.
 In 2003 the museum became a registered charity (Registered Charity No. SCO35189).

+In 1992, the museum was involved in the recovery of Spitfire AD540, nicknamed 'Blue Peter' after the 1939 Derby winner.
+The recovery was filmed in conjunction with the popular children’s tv show ‘Blue Peter’ and the presenter, John Leslie was present during the recovery.

+This Spitfire had crash-landed on the slopes of Cairnsmore of Carsphairn in 1942.
+Its pilot, Pilot Officer David Hunter-Blair, was killed in the crash.
+The aircraft was one of many supported by public donations during the war and was officially allocated to 242 Squadron.

+The engine and remains are currently on display at the museum in unrestored condition.

+In 2017, Spitfire Mk.IIa P7540, was fully restored and unveiled to the public.